 Also, I have stumbled across this lovely screen time printable from Haikal’s Game Book via Facebook.
 I truly love following through their updates and if you’re looking for ways to help with your parenting challenges and goals, then I highly recommend checking them out.

 Screen time has come under a lot of scrutiny and with good reason.
 Kids today have access to a world of recreational screen time.
-Think of this as junk food for your child’s brain.
-A little is okay, but too much can be bad for your child’s mental development.
+They use screens nowadays for many activities including recreation and education.
+One way to think of this is as junk food for your child’s brain – little is okay, but too much can be bad for your child’s mental development.
 It can also affect their vision.
-Make sure that you’re limiting your child’s recreational screen time to a limit you’re comfortable with.
+Thankfully, there are solutions.
+A new brand of glasses are available to safely shield your child’s eyes from harmful periods of over-attention.
+Make sure that you’re limiting your child’s recreational screen time to a limit you’re comfortable with, and if you can’t, ensure they have the proper eye protection.